Assistive technology - finding the best solution

 - the cost of the technology - some devices are expensive, but the cost of mainstream technologies are falling in many cases.

-Dementia-friendly technology charter
+Dementia-friendly technology information

 It is also worth being aware that the earlier the technology is introduced, the more successful it is likely to be.
 This is because the person will have more time to get used to it before their dementia gets worse.
 Some people with dementia choose to refer to the use of assistive technology, particularly tracking technology, when they are documenting their wishes for the future (advance care planning).